 In the New York State and Local Retirement System (NYSLRS), the term “tier” refers to the particular membership status established by legislation, and is determined by the date a member joined NYSLRS (learn more about Membership Tiers).
-For information about reporting member contributions, including tax treatment, see the Legacy Reporting section of the Employer’s Guide.
+For information about reporting member contributions, including tax treatment, see the Membership Contribution section of the Legacy Reporting web presentation.

 - Tier 6 PFRS members enrolled in retirement plans limiting the amount of creditable service they may accrue are not required to contribute once they reach the maximum amount of service allowed by their plan.

 - If a union-negotiated collective bargaining agreement in effect on January 9, 2010 required an employer to offer a noncontributory plan, any new employees who joined while that agreement was in place, and who elected the special plan, may not be required to contribute.

 Member contribution rates for Tier 6 members are based on their earnings and can change each fiscal year.
 The rates range from 3 to 6 percent.